Counting Calories: How Athletes Shed Weight and Get Healthy

 Even to this day, with five Super Bowl victories and countless achievements, Tom Brady is no physical specimen.
 He rocks the ultimate dad bad and is widely considered one of the most unathletic players in the NFL.
 He’s also 41 years old and playing the highest level of football in his career.
 This is exactly why Brady is here.
 What he’s doing is virtually unheard of.
 He plays the toughest position in one of the world’s toughest sports and is creeping up on his mid-40s.

 When Tom entered the league, he was unathletic and generally looked like a college kid who just finished a case of beer and threw on some pads.
-His god-awful performance at the NFL combine was no small factor in Brady being selected with the 199th overall pick.
+His god-awful performance at the NFL combine was no small factor in Brady falling to the 199th overall pick.